avenky72/Foothill_Python_Class/README.md

 AIRBNB Directory
-Summer 2021 Creating an AIRBNB directory for New York.
+Creating an AIRBNB directory for New York.
+Uses Static Data and Prices